License GuideSOC 29-1218

 Read more

-An obstetrician-gynecologist (OB-GYN) provides medical care during pregnancy and childbirth.
-They diagnose and treat diseases affecting women's reproductive health, and work to prevent complications.
-OB-GYNs perform surgical procedures when needed, ranging from gynecological operations to cesarean sections.
-Beyond pregnancy care, they offer general medical services to female patients, managing conditions like hormonal disorders and infections.
-Their work spans office visits, hospital rounds, and operating rooms.
+An obstetrician-gynecologist provides medical care for women throughout pregnancy and childbirth.
+They diagnose and treat conditions affecting the reproductive system, from routine gynecological issues to complex cases.
+OB-GYNs perform surgical procedures when needed, ranging from cesarean sections to hysterectomies.
+Beyond obstetrics, they offer preventive care and general medical services to female patients.
+Their work includes office visits for annual exams, ultrasounds, prenatal monitoring, and surgical interventions in hospitals or surgical centers.

 The Exam